Exploring BERTopic: A New Era of Neural Topic Modeling

 BERTopic Practical Use Cases and Applications

 BERTopic has seen a lot of applications across different sectors and industries in recent years, including use by top Fortune 500 companies like Meta, Microsoft, CISCO, NVIDIA, and Amazon.
 Developers and organizations use BERTopic in various use cases and domains, ranging from cancer research and voice perception studies to analyzing employee surveys and social media content.
-Visualizing topic hierarchy is crucial in these applications as it helps in understanding and managing complex topics, reducing issues, and clarifying connections between topics.
+BERTopic provides interesting perspectives in understanding data clusters, enhancing the analysis experience in various domains.

 Some of the real-world applications of BERTopic include: